jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompt to Create YT Style Book Review Video.md

 I want to shoot a Youtube video talking about this book to my subscribers, like a casual face to face chat.
 Can you write me a 3000-word script for this?
-Ideally, I want the script to contain three parts: Introduction, Main Body and Conclusion.
+Ideally, I want the script to contain three parts: Introduction, Main Body and Call for Action.
 Here are the general guidelines for you to follow for each part.
-Please do not write the script yet, wait until I have given you the guideline for each part and say "Go"
+Wait for the requirements for the third part "Call for Action" to be given to you before starting to write the script.

-For the *Introduction*:
+Include the following points for the *Introduction*:

 * Start with a compelling question, a surprising statistic, or a brief, engaging anecdote related to the main theme of this book to grab the viewer's attention
 * Share your own experience with the topic or your reasons for being interested in the topic to establish a personal connection with your audience.
 * Clearly state the title and author of the book.
 Briefly mention what the book is about and why you found it interesting or important.
 * Outline what the video will cover.
 Tell your viewers what they will learn and why they should keep watching.

-Please do not write the script yet, wait until I have given you the guideline for each part and say "Go"

-For the *Main Body*:
+Include the following points for the *Main Body*:

 * Present the main ideas of the book in a clear, concise, and engaging way.
 * Use examples from the book to illustrate your points and make them more relatable.